-Processed food products (for human or animal consumption) with ingredients of animal origin must obtain prior authorization from Chilean SAG in order to export their products to Chile.
-Exporter must submit the process monograph to SAG for each product which will be reviewed by SAG.
-Products authorized under this method are listed on the Official List of Products Authorized by Monograph to be exported to Chile.
-A copy of the guide to prepare the process monograph can be found in the appendix.
+Processed food products (for human or animal consumption) with ingredients of animal origin must obtain prior authorization from SAG.
+Exporter must submit the process monograph to SAG for each product.
+Products authorized under this method are listed on the "Official List of Products Authorized to be Exported to Chile by Monograph".
+A copy of the guide to prepare the process monograph can be found in the Attachment.
 Products authorized under this method will not need further certification but their ingredients must come from a plant or establishment authorized to export to Chile.
 In the case of beef and poultry, all establishments under Federal supervision are eligible to export to Chile.
-Modification to the list of establishments under Federal supervision need to be notified.
 In the case of dairy products, the ingredients must come from a plant listed on the FDA list of plants that have interest in exporting to Chile.